eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 Navigate to the directory `labs/02-Create-and-Manage-Resources-with-Terraform/start`.

-Inside, you will find the `start` directory , which contains the following empty Terraform files:
+Inside, you will find the following empty Terraform files:

 - **main.tf** - Defines the required resources for hosting a static website on Azure.
 - **providers.tf** - Specifies the required version of Terraform and the providers you plan to use.